Skip to content

 Seasonal programs cover the full Apr–Oct window with monthly treatments, matching the NH DHHS arbovirus season

-Barrier sprays target shaded resting sites where mosquitoes hide during the day — 85–90% reduction for 21 days (Stoops et al. 2019)
+Barrier sprays target shaded resting sites where mosquitoes hide during the day — 70-90% Aedes reduction for about 3 weeks (Stoops et al. 2019)

 Licensed technicians identify and treat hidden breeding sources: catch basins, French drains, low spots homeowners miss